-Our new 5th gen steering linkage is truly a sight to behold.
-We've been working on this one for about a year, and it will absolutely blow your mind when you see the size of the materials we are working with.
+Our 5th gen steering linkage is truly a sight to behold.
+We've been selling these all over the world since 2015, and it will absolutely blow your mind when you see the size of the materials we are working with.
 This is by far the strongest steering linkage ever made for any Ram truck.
 In fact, this is bigger than what most rock bouncers and monster trucks use.

-If you've spent any time under a new Ram truck (2014+ Ram 2500 4x4 or 2013+ Ram 3500 4x4), you know how big the factory steering looks.
+If you've spent any time under a 2014 and up Ram HD truck, you know how big the factory steering looks.
 But that's just the thing - it only looks big; the tie rod ends themselves are still just as puny as they were on previous year models.
 In fact, Dodge hasn't beefed up the actual TREs since 1998.
 All they have done is used larger tubing or changed from Y style to T style, but there have been no strength upgrades where it matters most.
 TREs still shear, or at the very least they just don't last that long.
-Our 2014 Ram 2500 has loose tie rod ends with just 8,000 miles on the truck!
+Our 2014 Ram 2500 had loose tie rod ends with just 8,000 miles on the truck!
 DOR's new steering linkage solves the problems of loose steering, constantly having to re-align your truck, or the dreaded steering failure.
 By using stronger materials, we can prevent all of these issues and give you some much-needed steering beef that you can install and have some peace of mind.
 Whether you just use your truck to drive to work, pull a trailer, or if you are off-roading for work or play, you need dependable and responsive steering.
 Here are some specs on what we are offering.

 - 2" OD x .250" wall DOM tie rod